Master Minds (game show): Ultimate Trivia Challenge/Showdown

-For the first season, this round consisted of five open-ended questions.
+From season one, this round consisted of five open-ended questions.
 The contestant answers the questions while the Master Mind is isolated offstage, the Master Mind then returns to the stage to answer the same five questions.
 The correct answers are revealed after both the contestant and Master Mind have played.

-For the second season, the format was changed so that both the contestant and the Master Mind are onstage at the same time, writing their answers simultaneously.
+From season two, a previous format was changed so that both the contestant and the Master Mind are onstage at the same time, writing their answers simultaneously.
 The correct answers are revealed after both participants have revealed their answers.
-The round ends immediately if it becomes impossible for the trailing player to tie (e.g., a score of 3–0).
+The round ends immediately if a contestant became impossible for the trailing player to tie (for example: Score of 3–0).

-For the third season, the Ultimate Trivia Showdown was reduced to four questions.
+From season three, the Ultimate Trivia Showdown was reduced to four questions.

 The contestant wins the round either by outscoring the Master Mind, or by tying and then correctly answering the Ultimate Trivia Question.
 If the contestant wins the round, they win $10,000 and return on the next show.
 As before, if the contestant wins the $10,000 three times (two times in season 3), they are invited to become a Master Mind.

 To date, seven contestants have accomplished this: Kelly Gerhold, Lauren Cusitello, Cliff Galiher, Brendan Sargent, John Rhodes, Tim McCaigue, and Amanda Graver won after the rule change in February, April, August, September, October, and November 2023, lowering the threshold for winning to two wins beginning in season 3.